TheBuzzSaw/KellyScript/README.markdown

 * "Resources".
 Move-only polymorphic classes with constructors/destructors.
 Resources may contain structs, but structs may not contain resources.
 (Structs may contain resource pointers.)
 * C# has `IEnumerable<T>` at the core of its `foreach` technology.
 Is that feasible in KellyScript?
 Or does it introduce native-unfriendly overhead?
 Does it hinder optimization opportunities?

+### Unify pointer regions

+Since `int[]` references a runtime number of `int` values, perhaps the language should stay consistent and interpret `int[6]` as still a reference but with its range baked in at compile time.
+This means there needs to be new syntax to represent an array on the stack.

+    int32[] values = ObtainValues();
+    int32[3] header = values[0 to 3];

+    inline int32[7] stackArray; // Does this work? int32 stackArray[7]; // Revert to C style for this case?
+    Array<int32, 3> GetVector() // Is there some new native type?

+This approach results in reverse accesses.
+(I believe this is why other languages opted for the `[a][b]values` syntax.)

+    int32[][5] values = ...; // 5 arrays of N integers.
+    values[1]; // Second array of N integers.

+    int32[5][] values = ...; // N arrays of 5 integers.
+    values[1]; // Second array of 5 integers.

+One problem with C pointers is that there is no indication of whether the pointer targets one value or multiple values.
+Maybe this is an opportunity to fold pointers that reference only one value into the array notation.

+    int32 value = 9;

+    int32[1] myPointer = &value;
+    int32 value2 = myPointer[0];

+    int32& myPointer = &value; // This could be shorthand for int32[1].
+    int32 value2 = *myPointer; // Shorthand for myPointer[0] ?

+The only time we need raw pointers to unknown quantities is for C interop.

+    // What else would I use the 0-length array for?
+    // This could indicate that this pointer has no bounds checking. int32[0] myPointer = ThirdPartyPointer();

 ### Safer Switch

 C/C++